hopkinss/py_class/source/lesson01.rst

 Variables
 --------------------
-An identifier starts with a letter A to Z or a to z or an underscore (_) followed by zero or more letters, underscores and digits (0 to 9).
-Convention is to use lower case and delimit words in a variable with **_**.
+*  Not declared and dynamically typed based on the value - type is mutable
 *  A variable name must start with a letter or the underscore character
-    *  A variable name cannot start with a number
-    *  A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
 *  Variable names are case-sensitive (age, Age and AGE are three different variables)
-    *  Variables do not need to be declare or typed
-    *  Variables can change type after they have been set
+*  Convention is to use lower case and delimit words in a variable with **_** (e.g. subject_age)

     .. code-block:: Python